-Those applying for a role that is classified as a shortage occupation will benefit from a reduced minimum salary requirement when making an application under the Skilled Worker route.
+Those applying for a role in the UK that is classified as a shortage occupation benefit from a reduced minimum salary requirement when making an application under the Skilled Worker route.

 Skilled Worker route – tradeable points

-Applicants under the Skilled Worker route, require 50 mandatory points to be eligible for permission to enter or stay in the UK.
-Points are obtained from meeting the sponsorship, skill level and English language requirements of this route.
+Applicants under the Skilled Worker route require 50 mandatory points to be eligible for permission to enter or stay in the UK.
+Points are obtained by meeting the sponsorship, skill level and English language requirements for this route.

-A further 20 tradeable points must be awarded for meeting the salary requirement.
-The minimum salary an applicant must be paid for their role will differ depending on a number of factors including their qualifications and the nature of the role.
-There are six Options (A – F) by which the salary requirement can be met.
+A further 20 tradeable points are awarded for meeting the salary requirement.
+The minimum salary an applicant must be paid for their role will differ depending on a number of factors, including their qualifications and the nature of the role.
+There are six Options (A – F) through which the salary requirement can be met.

 The standard position under Option A is that an applicant’s salary will need to equal or exceed all of the following: